Insured-Retirement-Institute/Template/profile/README.md

 Specifications can be downloaded directly from the [repository](/Specifications).

 ## Current specifications
-Pending resolution of certain open questions, the Producer CanSell and ActivityStatus APIs are not and will not be included on this platform.
+The Producer CanSell and ActivityStatus APIs are not and will not be included on this platform until certain open questions are resolved.
 Users will be notified if and when these APIs are added to the platform.
 <!-- This section is commented out and won't show up -->
 <!--